ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 The VIRTEL Web Access user can use the Settings menu to modify certain options such as font size, 3270 key mappings, and color schemes.
 The user’s settings are stored in a browser local storage which remains valid so long as cookies are not deleted from the workstation.
 The settings stored in the user’s local storage override the default settings for VIRTEL Web Access which are stored in the w2hparm.js file.
-See “Global modification of Web Access settings”, page 99.
+See “Global modification of Web Access settings” <#_V456UG_99.

 1.7.1.
 Web Access Settings menu